google/zetasql/docs/data-definition-language.md

 ## `CREATE AGGREGATE FUNCTION`

-A user-defined aggregate function (UDA), enables you to create an aggregate function using another SQL expression or another programming language.
+A user-defined aggregate function (UDA), lets you create an aggregate function using another SQL expression or another programming language.
 These functions accept arguments and perform actions, returning the result of those actions as a value.
 To create a UDA, see [UDAs][udas].

 [udas]: https://github.com/google/zetasql/blob/master/docs/user-defined-aggregates.md#udas

 ## `CREATE FUNCTION`

-A user-defined function (UDF), enables you to create a scalar function using another SQL expression or another programming language.
+A user-defined function (UDF), lets you create a scalar function using another SQL expression or another programming language.
 These functions accept arguments and perform actions, returning the result of those actions as a value.
 To create a UDF, see [UDFs][udfs].

 [udfs]: https://github.com/google/zetasql/blob/master/docs/user-defined-functions.md